Home » You Can Make An Easy Slow Cooker Pot Roast Everyone Will Love With This Recipe

 • After 8 hours on low or 5 hours on high, the roast should be fork-tender and the vegetables soft.

-• Shred the roast with forks if desired.
-Serve with the potatoes, carrots, and gravy spooned over the top.
+• Serve with the potatoes, carrots, and gravy spooned over the top.
+This also pairs well with several other sides.

 Equipment